-The College is comprised of the Schools of Health Sciences, and Nursing, and the Departments of Communication Sciences and Disorders, Physical Therapy, and Social Work.
-The School of Health Sciences offers a Master of Health Science degree and undergraduate degrees in Athletic Training, Emergency Medical Care, Environmental Health, Nutrition and Dietetics, Recreational Therapy, and a new degree in Integrated Health Sciences (Fall 2018).
-The School of Nursing offers programs leading to a Bachelor of Science in Nursing, a Master of Science in Nursing (with two tracks; Family Nurse Practitioner and Nurse Educator), and a Doctorate of Nursing Practice (with two tracks, Nurse Anesthetist and Post-MSN).
+The College is comprised of the Schools of Health Sciences and Nursing, and the Departments of Communication Sciences and Disorders, Physical Therapy, and Social Work.
+The School of Health Sciences offers a Master of Health Science degree and will soon debut a Master of Science in Athletic Training degree (2020), in addition to their undergraduate degrees in Athletic Training, Emergency Medical Care, Environmental Health, Nutrition and Dietetics, Recreational Therapy, and a new degree in Integrated Health Sciences (Fall 2018).
+The School of Nursing offers programs leading to a Bachelor of Science in Nursing, a Master of Science in Nursing (with three tracks; Family Nurse Practitioner, Nursing Leadership, and Nurse Educator), and a Doctorate of Nursing Practice (with two tracks, Nurse Anesthetist and Post-MSN).
 Communication Sciences and Disorders offers a master's degree in Speech-Language Pathology and an undergraduate degree in Communication Sciences and Disorders.
 The Department of Physical Therapy offers the Doctorate of Physical Therapy degree.
 The Department of Social Work offers the Bachelor of Social Work and the Master of Social Work degrees.
 The College is also home to WCU's Culturally Based Native Health Program offering online undergraduate and graduate certificates.

 The Dean of the College of Health and Human Sciences reports to the Provost and Vice Chancellor for Academic Affairs and, as a member of the Provost's Council, works closely with other deans and members of Academic Affairs, as well as other divisions and units in the University, e.g., Student Affairs, Development, External Affairs, Athletics, IT, and Administration and Finance.
 The Dean serves as the chief academic and administrative officer of the College and has the responsibility for advancing the mission as well as enhancing the quality and stature of the College.
 The Dean is a visionary who is culturally/regionally engaged and committed to strategic planning, interprofessional collaboration, ethical leadership, and possesses strong human and financial resource management.

-Foster student learning and success as well as faculty excellence in teaching, research, and service;
+Foster student learning, student success, faculty excellence in teaching, research, and service;

 Collaborate with unit heads, faculty, students, and community partners to position WCU as the premier regional provider of baccalaureate and graduate education in the health and human sciences professions with an emphasis on culturally sensitive, inter-professional, and inter-generational patient-centered care;